-Prerequisite: Journalism 326.
+Prerequisites: Journalism 326; upper division standing; and satisfactory score on departmental grammar, spelling, and punctuation test.
 Principles of typography, page and publication design; use of graphics and other pictorial material.
 Selection, evaluation, editing and display of news.
 Attention to electronic editing.

-529. Investigative Reporting (3)

-One lecture and four hours of activity.
+529. Investigative Reporting (3) One lecture and four hours of activity.

+Prerequisites: Journalism 320; upper division standing; and satisfactory score on departmental grammar, spelling, and punctuation test.

 Development of articles of substance and depth in specialized areas.
 Research, analysis and interpretation of complex issues in the news.
 Special problems of the sustained, reportorial effort.
 Field and laboratory practice.

+530. Media Management (3)

+Prerequisites: Senior standing and twelve upper division units in journalism.

+Role of manager in journalism and journalism-related organizations.
+Interaction of news, entertainment, advertising, circulation, production and promotion functions as related to economic demands.

 585. Problems and Practices in Public Relations (3)

+Prerequisites: Journalism 481; upper division standing; and satisfactory score on departmental grammar, spelling, and punctuation test.

 Current public relations practices and problems in a wide variety of commercial, industrial, financial, governmental, cultural and social organizations.

 Sociology Courses

 General Sociology Area

 - 520. Industrial Sociology (3)

 - 521. Sociology of Occupations and Professions (3)

+- 537 Political Sociology (3)

 - 545. Sociology of Mass Communication (3)

 Family and Intimate Relations Area

 527. Sociology of Aging (3)

 Health and Social Behavior Area

 - 523. The Sociology of Mental Illness (3)

 - 526. Sociology of Health and Illness (3)

 Law and Society Area

 - 510. Sociology of Deviance (3)

 - 515. Societal Processing of Criminals and Delinquents (3)

 Social Change Area

 - 519. Topics in Comparative Societies (3)

 - 547. Protests, Reforms and Revolutions (3)

 - 557. Urban Sociology (3)

 Speech Communication Courses

-- Semantics (3)
+- 530. Semantics (3)

-- Theories of Human Communication (3)
+- 535. Theories of Human Communication (3)

-- Communication and Politics (3)
+- 580. Communication and Politics (3)

 - 589. Ethics of Speech Communication (3)

 - 590. Empirical Study in Speech Communication (3)

 - Persuasion (3)

 Telecommunications and Film Courses

+- 500. Broadcast Management (3)

+- Government and Broadcasting (3) 505

-- 510. Script Writing for Broadcasting and Film (3)
+- Script Writing for Broadcasting and Film (3) 510

-Salar Region R

-- Radio Programing (3)
+- Radio Programming (3) 530.

-- Broadcast Advertising (3)
+- Broadcast Advertising (3) 540.

-- Public Telecommunications (3)
+- Public Telecommunications (3) 570.

-- Advanced Television Producing and Directing (3)
+- Advanced Television Producing and Directing (3) 580

-- International Broadcasting (3)
+- 590. International Broadcasting (3)

+GRADUATE COURSES

-GRADUATE COURSES Journalism Courses
+Journalism Courses

 600A-600B.
 Seminar in Theory and Method of Mass Communication (3-3)

 Preparation in theory and research methods applicable to studies of the press, journalism and mass communication.
 Analysis of previous research, concepts, models and theory construction.
 Research design, observation, measurement and data analysis.
 (Formerly numbered Journalism 600.)

 700. Seminar: Media Problems (3)

-Prerequisite: Six units in courses applicable to the Master of Science degree in Mass Communication.
+Prerequisite: Six units in courses applicable to the Master of Science degree in Mass Communication

-Reading, investigation, and research concerning current topics in problems of mass media
+Reading, investigation, and research concerning current topics in problems of mass media.

 702. Seminar: Mass Media and the Law (3)

 Prerequisite: Journalism 502 or Telecommunications and Film 505.
 Case studies of legal restrictions and guarantees affecting radio, television, motion pictures, advertising, and printed media.

 703. Seminar: History of Journalism (3)

 Prerequisite: Journalism 503.

 Directed research on topics of history of American journalism.
 705. Seminar in International Journalism (3) In-depth exploration of the foreign press and cross-cultural communication; the place of the press in national development and international stability; national images and world opinion; censorship, propaganda and other barriers to international understanding.
-707. Seminar in Mass Communication and Public Opinion (3) Prerequisite: Journalism 509 Analysis of media and their opinion-shaping role; methods and effects of pressure groups: propaganda analysis; creation and perpetuation of images and stereotypes.
+707. Seminar in Mass Communication and Public Opinion (3) Prerequisite: Journalism 509.

+Analysis of media and their opinion-shaping role; methods and effects of pressure groups; propaganda analysis; creation and perpetuation of images and stereotypes.
 708. Seminar: Mass Communication and Society (3) Prerequisite: Journalism 408.